superbeppe98/cisco-networking-basics/1_Communication_in_a_Connected_World.md

 ## 1.1.8 Check Your Understanding - Network Types

-- Check your understanding of network types by choosing the correct answer to the following questions

 ## 1.2.1 Video - Types of Personal Data

 ## 1.2.2 The Bit